FelixAburto/Detection-Engineering/README.md

 <h3>Parrot OS Download</h3>

-To download Parrot OS vist https://parrotsec.org/ and click on the blue download button.
-In the next page click on the "Virtual" option and after that click the "Security" Option.
-Afterwards select the "AMD64" option and it will take you to the download page.
-Finally click on "download" and "Virtualbox" to start the download.
+To download Parrot OS, visit https://parrotsec.org/ and click on the blue "Download" button.
+On the next page, click on the "Virtual" option, then select the "Security" option.
+After that, choose the "AMD64" option to go to the download page.
+Finally, click on "Download" and select "VirtualBox" to start the download.

 <p align="center">
 <img src="https://i.imgur.com/tlsSRCo.png" height="100%" width="100%" alt="Win 11 Hardware"/>